vedph/cadmus_web/doc/editor-components.md

 A typical editor extending this base can follow these guidelines:

+- instantiate the root `form` adding to it your *form controls*.
-- add your form controls, and eventually thesaurus properties to be consumed by the template.
-When thesaurus properties are required, set them in `onThesauriSet`.
+- eventually add *thesaurus properties* to be consumed by the template.
+When thesaurus properties are required, set them by overriding `onThesauriSet`.
+- call `initEditor()` in `ngOnInit`.
-- add an `updateForm(model)` method to update the form controls from the part's model, calling it from `onModelSet`.
+- to *update the form controls* from the part's model (or null), add an `updateForm(model)` method, calling it from your `onModelSet` implementation.
-- add a `getModelFromForm` method to get a model object from the form controls.
-Among the common part's properties, only `typeId` gets set at this level; the other properties will be set by the page wrapping the editor.
+- to *get a model object from the form controls* (while inheriting in it properties set from the outer context, like IDs from the route), implement the `getModelFromForm` method.
+Among the common part's properties, only `typeId` gets set at this level; the other properties will be set by the feature component wrapping the editor.
-- *template*: `form`, including a `mat-card`.
+- *template*: a form bound to `form`, including a `mat-card`.
 Header and footer in the card should be standardized, while the content is free.

 ## 2. Editor Demo